Creating a German Grammar Learning Experience

 Voices from user testing

-I did user testing of the v2 prototype with three new German learners in the A2-B1 level range to learn the following:
+I did user testing of the v1 prototype with five German learners in the A2-B1 level range to learn the following:

 * Is it intuitive to play?